 Testing plugin-backed apps¶

 Use this guide when you test an app that mounts LitestarAuth as a plugin.
-It consolidates the current supported testing contract around pytest-only testing mode, request-scoped database sessions, and isolation of process-local auth state.
+It consolidates the supported contract around explicit unsafe_testing overrides, request-scoped database sessions, and isolation of process-local auth state.

 Current surface only